Jor Bangla Temple

 Keshto Ray Temple, also known as Jor-Bangla Temple, is a Krishna temple at Bishnupur city of Medinipur Division.
 In the past, the Hindu god Krishna was worshiped as Keshto Ray in this temple.
-According to the Inscriptional plaque, the temple was founded by 51st King of Mallabhum kingdom Raghunath Singha in 1655 (961 Mallabda).
+According to the Inscriptional plaque, the temple was founded by the 51st King of Mallabhum kingdom Raghunath Singha in 1655 (961 Mallabda).
 The temple is a great example of Jor-Bangla temple architecture, which belong to the chala style.

 The temple is the largest surviving Jor-Bangla temple.
 It is perhaps the most well-known terracotta temple in Bengal.
 Currently, it is preserved as one of the archaeological monuments of India by the Archaeological Survey of India.
-Since 1998, the Jor Bangla temple is on the UNESCO World Heritage Site's Tentative list.
+Since 1998, the Jor Bangla temple has been on the UNESCO World Heritage Site's Tentative list.